On this page

 SEO.
 Reword opportunities ranked by score, content gaps where no page owns a keyword cluster.

 INFO.
-Summary statistics: page count, archived pages, untracked pages without GSC data.
+Summary statistics: page count, archived pages, untracked pages without search data.

 Keyword Cannibalization